tukasa0001/TownOfHost/README-EN.md

 Team : Impostor<br>
 Decision : Impostor<br>

-When they first tries to make a kill, a target will be chosen.<br>
-Killing the indicated target will halve the next killcool.<br>
+Killing the indicated target will short the next killcool.<br>
-If they kill someone who is not their target, they will still keep their kill rule.<br>
+If they kill someone who is not their target, their killcool will be lengthen.<br>

 ### SerialKiller